orangedaisy/bshowco/uses.md

 While it isn't the sprawling expanse that the previous desk was, it certainly provides plenty of space to spread out.

-### MacBook Pro
+### 13&Prime; MacBook Pro (Early 2015)

-I'm currently using a 2015 13" MacBook Pro with 8GB of memory and a 512GB SSD.
-Three years feels like a long time to use the same MacBook, but it still does everything I need it to just as fast as the day I got it.
+I'm currently using a 2015 13&Prime; MacBook Pro with 8GB of memory and a 512GB SSD.
+Four years feels like a long time to use the same MacBook, but it still does everything I need it to just as fast as the day I got it.
 For cases where I need more horsepower, like some development work at Intelliquip, I typically remote into some sort of server that can be more specially tuned for the task at hand.

 I keep my Mac in clamshell mode when I'm at home, and recently grabbed [a stand](https://www.amazon.com/gp/product/B0792C2XW7/) to reduce its footprint.
 The stand also elevates the laptop off the desk to guard against any accidental spills.

+### 12.9&Prime; iPad Pro (2019) with Apple Pencil 2

+I picked up an iPad Pro in the summer of 2019 to assist with my workflow at Intelliquip.
+So far, it's been a very welcome addition.
+I use [Goodnotes 5](https://www.goodnotes.com/) to maintain my planner, personal notes, work notes, wireframes and sketches&mdash;just about anything I was previously using a traditional notebook for.
+Keeping everything in the iPad, and specifically within Goodnotes, makes it much easier to reference historical artifacts or share my latest sketch or mockup.
+Goodnotes makes use of OCR so that even my mostly illegible handwriting is indexed and searchable.

+The iPad fills a nice gap in my workflow, making it dead simple to sketch ideas, share them with colleagues, iterate through improvements, and jump straight to coding their implementation.
+Over time, I see sketching on the iPad as a way to reduce my dependency on prototyping tools like Figma or Adobe XD.

+iPadOS was released just as I was updating this section, so I'm excited to see how the new features can help to further enhance my productivity.

 ### Keyboard